bitfaced/Bitfaced-Web-App/README.md

 # BitFaced-Web-App
-The BitFaced Podcast Web Application built using React, Next.js, and Evergreen-UI.
+The BitFaced Podcast Web Application built using React, Next.js, and Evergreen-UI and hosted with AWS Free-tier tech.

 http://ec2-52-14-244-30.us-east-2.compute.amazonaws.com/